gparatore123/nightmare/modules/06-ROP/unit_07.md

 command.
 But, what was it?

 Look more closely, you'll see it is a bunch of our A's: it's the input we provided to the program.
-So we can control what get's called to it, and moreover, the system() command accepts valid bash directives. so we can do the following:
+So we can control what gets called to it, and the system() command accepts valid bash directives. so we can do the following:

 ``` example